Franks3dShop/Amiga2MacFloppy/README.md

 * Added DB19 and DB23 reference files for KiCAD
 * Tested and working

-Copyright 2021 - Frank's 3D Shop
+Copyright 2021 - Frank's 3D Shop & Dr.Dave Diversion's

 This source describes Open Hardware and is licensed under the CERN-OHL-P v2